550+ 5-Star ReviewsWhatsApp

 The NHS Waiting Lists are split into elective and urgent lists.

-Currently, the speciality with the largest NHS waiting list is trauma and orthopaedics.
-This will include elective patients waiting for surgery, such as hip replacements and knee replacements.
+The speciality with the largest NHS waiting list is trauma and orthopaedics, which includes elective patients waiting for surgery such as hip and knee replacements.
+Other high-volume waits include ophthalmology, ear, nose and throat (ENT), gynaecology and dermatology.

 In 2023, one in eight people are on an NHS waiting list in the UK.
 This equates to over 7.5 million people.